uPortal-Attic/uportal-app-framework/docs/announcements.md

 ### Clicked state

-If the mascot is clicked while in hidden/hover state, it will slide up and the announcements will become visible:
+If the mascot is clicked while in hidden/hover state, it will slide up and the announcements will show:

 ![mascot clicked state](./img/mascot/presenting-mascot.png)